viamrobotics/micro-rdk/OTA.md

 You can confirm this by using `ls -l** in your build directory to compare the size of the binary to your partition table.

 ## OTA Build

-The `ota` build produces an app image (described above), which internally consists of:
+The `make build-esp32-ota` command produces an App Image (described above), which internally consists of:
 - the type-specific partition header, `esp_app_desc_t**
 - the application image that contains the program instructions

 **This app image is what you must host, see [Firmware Hosting Options](#firmware-hosting-options).**

 This build must be within the size limits of the smallest `ota_*` partition in a device's *current* partition table.

-In this document's example, both the `ota_0` and `ota_1` partitions are ~3.4 MB.
-The command underlying `make build-esp32-ota` takes the partition table as input so it **should** fail, additionally, target devices must be programmed to verify at runtime that the assertion holds.
+This document assumes the user is using our included partition tables; should the final image be larger than the capacity of the ota partitions, the build will fail indicating so.

 To update a device's partition table, use the method in the [Full Build](#full-build) workflow.